Workshop Swan(ie)Song

 Jon Taylor: He has very leathery hands – also covered in Indian Waterbuffalo skin?
 Must be difficult to say goodbye to his beloved tools.
 He probably loved them more than his family?

-Made of blackwood; thickness’d and planed; legs and olive wood turnings for the backrest uprights turned in his lathe; yellow wood inlays routed into the backrest; dovetail joins to hang it all together.
-The leather riempies were from a kudu he had shot in old South West Africa, where he skinned it and brought the skin and the horns home.
+The original leather riempies were from a kudu he had shot in old South West Africa on a cousin’s farm.
+He had it skinned and brought the skin and the horns and the meat as biltong home to Harrismith in 1969.
 Then he took the skin to Marianhill monastery where it was tanned and cut into riempies.
 Apparently the monks n nuns like them some leather.

-riempie-bench-2 riempie-bench-3
+riempie-bench-2

 mom-dad-garage